kidzik/freqdom/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is the major refubrish of the package.
+* This is a major refubrish of the package.

 ## Reverse dependencies

-This is the major refubrish of the package, there is only one dependance: https://cran.r-project.org/web/packages/pcdpca/index.html which is managed by me and it is going to be updated promptly.
+This is a major refubrish of the package, there is only one dependance: https://cran.r-project.org/web/packages/pcdpca/index.html which is managed by me and it is going to be updated promptly.
 The updated version of pcdpca is already on CRAN